 Open the Page Editor

-In this tutorial, we'll use the HubSpot AngelList profile page to develop our workflow.
+We'll use the HubSpot AngelList profile page in this tutorial to develop our workflow.

 The first time you open the Page Editor on a new webpage, you need to grant PixieBrix access to the page.
 You can grant permanent access by either: